Oil tank removal- it’s important to ask the right questions.

 Does oil tank removal take a long time?

 In most cases, an old oil tank can be removed in one day.
 A new tank can typically be installed in one day.
-If you opt for a new oil tank, an above ground model would be your best choice as it you can maintain or repair it with less effort.
+If you opt for a new oil tank, an above ground model would be your best choice because you can maintain or repair it with less effort.

 What happens if a leak is discovered during my oil tank removal?